-Q. Do these ornaments have a protective glossy surface?
+Q. Do these ornaments have a protective surface?

-A. Yes, depending on the card surface, the ornaments I now make have a 10mil glossy laminate film which not only protects the ornament but also makes the photo have great contrast and vivid colors.
+A. Yes, depending on the card surface, the ornaments I now make have a Premium non-glossy "Soft-Touch" laminated film which not only protects the ornament but also makes the photo easily viewed without reflections or glare.
 Cards with a very rough texture will not be laminated.

 Q. What about those HUGH cards I sometimes receive that are too large to hang on any tree that would fit in my house?

 A. I will scan the card and make an ornament about 6" on the long side.